Cadify/Cadify-User-Manual/docs/menu_elements.md

 # menu_elements.md

-# Task Pane & CadifyLightMenu
+# Task Pane & Menu

 The Task Pane is the main user interface for the Cadify Light Excel Add-in.